kiwanami/emacs-epc/readme.md

 - alist
 - complex object of list and alist.

-The function `prin1` is employed for the serialization from objects to string.
+The elisp function `prin1` is employed for the serialization from objects to string.

 The peer EPC stack decodes the S-expression text and reconstructs appropriate objects in the particular language environment.